Callum Wilson extends Newcastle deal

 Wilson’s contributions helped Newcastle finish fourth in the Premier League and reach the Carabao Cup final last season.

+The striker has made four appearances from the bench for the Magpies this season, including scoring a consolation in the 3-1 defeat to Brighton before the international break.

-Manager Eddie Howe, who previously worked with Wilson at Bournemouth, said: “We’re very pleased because Callum has been an integral part of our success.
+Manager Eddie Howe, who previously worked with Wilson at Bournemouth, praised the striker’s ethic and performances for the team.

-“He’s an outstanding person, an outstanding footballer and I’m delighted he’s going to be with us for longer.

-“He’s an incredibly motivated person and I’ve never seen Callum not motivated to score goals.
-I think that’s a great thing for a striker.”
+“Callum’s been really good around the group, he’s been very professional and really supportive of his team-mates,” Howe told a press conference.

+“Underneath that I know he’s been eager to play and eager to play not necessarily for himself, but for the team, he wants the team to do well.